Discuss any concerns or questions about how mold is affecting your health with your doctor.

 - The presence of mold in a building does not in itself constitute a health threat.
 Therefore, the remediation of mold and water damage in buildings should be based on nonclinical factors, unless otherwise indicated medically.
 Usually, controlling water leaks and humidity in the building is the main public health recommendation.

 - The perception of indoor mold as a pervasive public health threat often leads to costly environmental assessments, monitoring, and remediation.
 To avoid unwarranted remedies, there is a need for improved communication and education between public health, the medical profession, environmental professionals, elected officials, and the public.
 The key messages are: the ubiquitous distribution of fungi in the environment, the types and amount of fungi normally found indoors, the risks posed by the molds detected, and options for confronting the problem.

 Bernstein has suggested an approach to suspected building-related illness that includes:

-- measurement of peak expiratory flow rates in and out of the environment event every 2-3 hours while awake and correlation with environmental exposure measurements; and
+- Measurement of peak expiratory flow rates in and out of the environment event every two to three hours while awake and correlation with environmental exposure measurements.

 - Consideration of specific provocation test (nasal challenge preferred to the more risky bronchoprovocation).

 Position statement regarding the impact of mold on health

 Molds grow abundantly in outdoor plant and soil materials.
 Molds produce spores that are normally found in both indoor and outdoor dust.
 Mold growth is familiar to most people when it is seen as a fuzzy patch or stain spreading across food or damp surfaces.
 It is known that many molds produce chemicals that can be toxic if eaten.
 Few if any of these chemicals are commonly found in indoor air and are not suspected to be a health hazard to the general public.